Gemistos Plethon

-Georgios Gemistos Plethon (Γεώργιος Γεμιστὸς Πλήθων; Georgius Gemistus Pletho c.
+Georgios Gemistos Plethon (Γεώργιος Γεμιστὸς Πλήθων; Georgius Gemistus Pletho; c.
 1355/1360 – 1452/1454), commonly known as Gemistos Plethon, was a Greek scholar and one of the most renowned philosophers of the Late Byzantine era.
 He was a chief pioneer of the revival of Greek scholarship in Western Europe.
 As revealed in his last literary work, the Nomoi or Book of Laws, which he circulated only among close friends, he rejected Christianity in favour of a return to the worship of the classical Hellenic gods, mixed with ancient wisdom based on Zoroaster and the Magi.

-In 1438–1439 he reintroduced Plato's ideas to Western Europe during the Council of Florence, in a failed attempt to reconcile the East–West schism.
+In 1438–1439, he reintroduced Plato's ideas to Western Europe during the Council of Florence in a failed attempt to reconcile the East–West Schism.
 Plethon also formulated his political vision in several speeches throughout his life.
 The boast in one of the speeches that "We are Hellenes by race and culture" and his proposal of a reborn Byzantine Empire following a utopian Hellenic system of government centered in Mystras, have generated discussion about Byzantine and modern Greek identity.
 In this regard, Plethon has been labelled both "the last Hellene" and "the first modern Greek".
+He is also remembered for kickstarting the Florentine Renaissance.

 Biography

 Early life and career

-Georgios Gemistos Plethon was born in Constantinople circa 1355/1360.
+Georgios Gemistos Plethon was born in Constantinople c.
+1355/1360.
 Raised in a family of well-educated Orthodox Christians, he studied in Constantinople and Adrianople, before returning to Constantinople and establishing himself as a teacher of philosophy.
 Adrianople, the Ottoman capital following its capture by the Ottoman Sultan Murad I in 1365, was a centre of learning modelled by Murad on the caliphates of Cairo and Baghdad.
 Plethon admired Plato (Greek: Plátōn) so much that late in life he took the similar-meaning name Plethon.
 Some time before 1410, Emperor Manuel II Paleologos sent him to Mystra in the Despotate of Morea in the southern Peloponnese, which remained his home for the rest of his life.
 In Constantinople, he had been a senator, and he continued to fulfil various public functions, such as being a judge, and was regularly consulted by rulers of Morea.
 Despite suspicions of heresy from the Church, he was held in high Imperial favour.

 In Mystra he taught and wrote philosophy, astronomy, history and geography, and compiled digests of many classical writers.
 His pupils included Bessarion and George Scholarius (later to become Patriarch of Constantinople and Plethon's enemy).
 He was made chief magistrate by Theodore II.
 He produced his major writings during his time in Italy and after his return.